You are currently viewing Scars You Can’t See: Mental Health and the Hidden Side of Hidradenitis Suppurativa

 When You Feel Like No One Understands

-- Doctors who downplay or misdiagnose HS
+• Doctors who downplay or misdiagnose HS

-- Friends who minimize your struggle with comments like, “At least it’s not life-threatening.”
+• Friends who minimize your struggle with comments like “At least it’s not life-threatening”

-- Employers who penalize you for needing time off
+• Employers who penalize you for needing time off

 You Are Not Alone

-HS Mental Health Support Strategies
+Mental Health Support Strategies for HS

-- Mental Health Support – Working with a licensed therapist, particularly someone who is experienced in chronic illness, trauma, or body image issues, can be transformative.
-Therapies such as Cognitive Behavioral Therapy (CBT),Acceptance and Commitment Therapy (ACT), and compassionate, body-positive approaches enhance mental resilience and quality of life in HS patients.
+• Therapy and Counseling — Working with a licensed therapist, especially one experienced in chronic illness, trauma, or body image concerns, can be transformative.
+Approaches such as cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), and body-positive, compassionate care can strengthen mental resilience and improve quality of life in HS patients.

-- Support Groups – Connection is key.
-Online groups such as theHS Connect Support Group on Facebook, the Reddit HS Community, or in-person meetups listed through Hope for HS can offer validation and advice from people who understand exactly what you’re going through.
+• Support Groups — Connection is key.
+Online groups such as the HS Connect Support Group on Facebook, the Reddit HS Community, or in-person meetups through Hope for HS can provide encouragement and advice from people who understand exactly what you’re going through.

-- Creative Expression – Artistic outlets such as painting, photography, music, or creative writing can be powerful tools for processing complex emotions.
+• Creative Expression — Artistic outlets such as painting, photography, music, or creative writing can be powerful tools for processing complex emotions.
 These forms of expression provide a release and can help you reclaim your identity beyond the diagnosis.

-- Set Boundaries – Your time and emotional energy are valuable.
-Setting limits with people who don’t support your well-being is an act of self-respect.
-Need help getting started?TherapyAid offers free worksheets on setting healthy boundaries.
+• Setting Boundaries — Your time and emotional energy are valuable.
+Setting limits with people who don’t support your well-being is an act of self-care and self-respect.
+Need help getting started?
+Therapist Aid offers free worksheets on building healthy boundaries.

 Beyond the Hurt, We See You